Design & Visual Storytelling...

 Overview /

-Creative and editorial design leadership across The Week Junior and its parent title The Week, shaping two distinct but connected news brands for different generations of readers.
+Creative and editorial design leadership across The Week Junior and its parent title The Week, managing two distinct news ecosystems for differing user mental models.

-For The Week Junior, the focus is on making complex global events clear, balanced and reassuring for young minds, using design to support understanding, curiosity and confidence without overwhelming the reader.
+For The Week Junior, the focus is on Cognitive Scaffolding: making complex global events navigable and reassuring for young minds without overwhelming the reader.

-For The Week, the emphasis shifts to clarity, hierarchy and editorial discipline, presenting global news, politics and culture in a structured, highly readable format that respects the pace and expectations of an adult audience.
+For The Week, the emphasis shifts to Information Density and Hierarchy, presenting global politics in a high-speed, structured format that respects the cognitive pace of an adult audience.

 Role /